 But the 1998 study is the source of the fertility information that’s widely cited today by websites like Planned Parenthood and the Mayo Clinic.
 The study reads, “Although fertility resumes on the average 10 months following the last injection, suppression of ovulation occasionally persists for as long as 22 months.
 Consequently, Depo-Provera is not an appropriate choice for women who may wish to conceive within the next two years.”

 For me, parsing through clinical studies makes me feel more at peace (and like I wish I had paid more attention in statistics).
-However, I wish there were more studies with larger sample sizes on the effect of the Mirena on fertility, which is my current method of contraception.
+However, I also wish there were more studies with larger sample sizes on the effect of the Mirena on fertility, which is my current method of contraception.

 To be honest, I learned a lot about what information is not available.
 There’s a lack of research on women’s health in general.
 Many studies rely on statistics from studies conducted in the 1980s and 1990s (when my 60-year-old mom was on birth control).
 Plus, I had trouble finding “true” control groups in these contraception studies.
 Variables, such as the type of IUD used, socioeconomic status, age, frequency of intercourse, and the number of years a woman has been using a contraceptive method, make it difficult to conduct a truly flawless experiment.